 The piano is intriguing, yet to some, intimidating.
-It’s all black and white keys, but the music that you have probably heard coming from it, is quite exquisite!
-Or maybe you’ve already had some other introduction to it; a friend or family member plays, or you’ve seen an artist play on their own or in a band, and you were just bowled over by it and just wanted to have a go yourself?
+It's all black and white keys, but the music that you've probably heard coming from it, is quite exquisite!
+Or maybe you've already had some other introduction to it; a friend or family member plays, or you've seen an artist play on their own or in a band, and you were just bowled over by it and just wanted to have a go yourself?
 Whichever it is, well done for giving yourself the opportunity for wanting to learn how to play this marvellous percussion instrument!!

 Music Theory is a fundamental process – the key, you might say – to truly unlocking the mystery of understanding music and how everything works, whatever instrument you are wanting to play!
 Tunes are made up of chords and scales, and my mission is to ensure my students learn in a clear and fun way.
 Books can guide with the art of ‘reading’ this remarkable language, but ‘hands-on’ experience, interactivity and encouragement can give you a life-long interest and freedom, creating an intense passion and thirst to drive you to want to know more!
 With continued effort and enjoyment, your skills will improve.
 What playing and performance can give you, is infinite.

 As a musician myself, to be able to improvise and create compositions is a real privilege.
 I am more than happy to impart my knowledge to those students who wish to learn how to create their own music compositions.
 It is extremely rewarding work, which often requires the student to be free thinking and have the desire and willingness to try and create something completely original.
 This kind of work is very therapeutic, too!
 For more information about lessons, please get in touch.